 If you are worried about your results being inaccurate because of male DNA and you don’t live in Omaha, you may be able to find a medical office near you that works with Sneak Peek.
 However, if there isn’t one nearby, another option could be to ask your normal prenatal healthcare provider to give you an extra vial of your blood at your next appointment, which you can send to Sneak Peek directly.
 Some customers have reported success using this method, but it will depend on whether your healthcare provider is willing to do it for you.

-- RESULTS IN 5-7 DAYS: With the SneakPeek Snap option, your test is sent to you via Amazon Prime...
+- Fast Results: With the SneakPeek Snap option, your test is sent to you, with prepaid Priority Mail...

 What do customers think?